 Ferrets and Odor

-Ferrets are usually descented in North America, which involved removal of the scent glands.
+Ferrets are usually de-scented in North America, which involved removal of the scent glands.
 Their scent glands similar to that of a skunk, and they will release (not spray) the contents if threatened.
-However, ferret scent gland secretions are milder than those from skunks and the smell dissipates quickly and washes away easily.
-The routine removal of scent glands, which is most commonly done in North America, is now being questioned since the musky odor of ferrets is not due to the scent glands and discharge of their scent glands is not a big problem.
+However, ferret scent gland secretions are milder than those of skunks and the smell dissipates quickly and washes away easily.